 By Faith Walker

-David accepted his position as National Legal Director several months before the 2016 election, fully expecting a Clinton victory, a friendly civil rights landscape, and the opportunity to advance initiatives far beyond what a single two-term presidency would provide.
-Instead, President Trump landed a surprise victory and began what would become a modern civil rights crisis.
-In a single night, David’s job had shifted from the expectation of progress to an outright battle to preserve existing precedents and combat new threats.
+David accepted the job as National Legal Director several months before the 2016 election.
+At the time, he expected a Clinton victory, a friendly civil-rights landscape, and the chance to lead long-term initiatives to expand civil rights and civil liberties.
+Instead, President Trump won the election and began what would become a modern civil-rights crisis.
+In a single night, David’s job had shifted: Gone was the chance to make sweeping progress; instead, he would need to fight to preserve existing precedents and combat new threats.

-Discussing several of the administration’s more controversial policies, David stressed the growing importance of public-interest law.
-The ACLU and other committed legal organizations strive to protect immigration rights, women’s rights, LGBTQ rights, and more so that everyone, including the poor and marginalized, are afforded equal treatment under our laws.
+In light of these threats, David stressed the growing importance of public-interest law.
+The ACLU and other legal organizations strive to protect immigrants’ rights, women’s rights, LGBT rights, and more—so that everyone, including those who are poor and marginalized, are treated equally by the law.

 Faith Walker is an intern with Washington Council of Lawyers.